VinayKumarPrajapati/ArtistBookingDApp/README.md

 * Artist can add training details
 * Artist can add previous attended events/performace
 * Artist can Create Event list the details for the same
-* Artist can mint & publish NFTs
-* Artist can buy or sell NFTs